crdcamp/HindSite/README.md

 print(meanReturns)
 ```
+This (obviously) finds the stock mean returns.
+We begin by gathering the stock data (close prices), then calculating the daily percentage changes.
+The daily percent changes are then used to find the average daily return for each stock over a specific period.

+The covariance matrix (```covMatrix```) then captures how the returns of different stocks move in relation to each other.

+As a review, a covariance matric captures the relationships between multiple variables.
+You can intepret a covariance matrix by understanding that diagonal elements represent the variance of each stock, while off-diagonal elements represent the covariance between stocks i and j.
+More on that later.

 ## Define weights for the portfolio
 Now we define the weights.
 In this case, we're just gonna use random numbers for these values to keep the simplicity.